Winter Running Shoe Review

 A big shout out and thank you to my husband!
 Little did he know he was not only finding the perfect Christmas gift, but also writing my next Team Valentine Project post.

 Wishing you many safe and happy winter runs, friends!

 Louise Valentine is an award-winning Physiologist, best-selling author, competitive runner, and fierce military spouse.
-She owns Badass Breakthrough Academy, a virtual performance academy empowering runners and wellness warriors with science-backed strategies to perform at your best, be burnout-proof & consistently crush your goals!
-Learn more about maximizing your mind-body performance and view her advanced training sharing game-changing information you need to know here.
-As always, find Louise & Team Valentine living life out loud on Facebook and Instagram @BreakingThroughWellness.
+She owns Badass Breakthrough Academy, a health and performance academy empowering women runners and wellness warriors with science-backed strategies to feel your best, be burnout-proof & consistently crush your goals!
+Learn more about Louise's courses, 1:1 services & workshops at BreakingThroughWellness.com.

-Don't miss out!
-Enjoy all of our wellness content by subscribing to the blog below.
+Don't miss out: Enjoy all of our wellness content by subscribing below!